§ 1. Eligibility

 (4) Payment of the proceeds of the sale shall be made either in cash or by bank transfer.

 § 18.
 Purchase orders

 (2) Written bids shall be treated as if they were bids submitted in the auction room.
-The Auction House shall bid for the principal of the written bid up to its set purchase limit.
+The auction house bids for the client of the written bid up to its set purchase limit.

 (3) The Auction House reserves the right to reject written bids without giving reasons or to disregard purchase orders already received.
-The Auction House assumes no liability for an error-free processing of the purchase orders.
+The auction house assumes no liability for error-free processing of purchase orders.